{/*

 7. Stick to Your Strategy

-You can follow every point above but if you get this wrong, it'll derail your entire blog and repel your best customers.
+You can follow every point above, but getting this wrong will derail your entire blog and repel your best customers.
 Here's the point:

-Create a strategy, document it, share it, and stick to it.
+Create a strategy, document, share, and stick to it.

-Too often I see businesses who don't get traction starting out so they veer from their original strategy and start writing about things they are either personally interested in or see someone else getting traction on — and they think they can do it too.
+Too often, I see businesses that don't get traction starting out, so they veer from their original strategy and start writing about things they are either personally interested in or see someone else getting traction on — and they think they can do it too.

 Think of every blog post as a door into your site.
 Your prospects should understand what you're selling no matter what door they open coming from Google.